-THIS PROXY IS SOLICITED ON BEHALF OF JEWELCOR MANAGEMENT, INC. FOR THE ANNUAL MEETING OF STOCKHOLDERS OF DESIGNS, INC. TO BE HELD ON OCTOBER 4, 1999

-The undersigned stockholder of Designs, Inc. hereby appoints Richard Huffsmith and Brian Buffalino, or either of them, with full power of substitution and to each substitute appointed pursuant to such power, as proxy or proxies, to cast all votes, as designated hereon, which the undersigned stockholder is entitled to cast at the Annual Meeting of the Stockholders of Designs, Inc. to be held at 11:00 a.m. local time on October 4, 1999, at One Post Office Square, Boston, Massachusetts 02109, and at any and all adjournments and postponements thereof, with all powers which the undersigned would possess if personally present (i) as designated below with respect to the matters set forth below and described in the accompanying Proxy Statement, and (ii) in their discretion with respect to any other business that may properly come before the Annual Meeting.
+THIS PROXY IS SOLICITED ON BEHALF OF JEWELCOR MANAGEMENT, INC. FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON SEPTEMBER 22, 1999 and \\\\\\, and each of them with full power of substitution and to each substitute appointed pursuant to such power, as proxy or proxies, to cast all votes, as designated hereon, which the undersigned stockholder is entitled to cast at the Annual Meeting of the Stockholders of Designs, Inc. to be held at 1:00 p.m. local time on September 22, 1999, at One Post Office Square, Boston, Massachusetts 02109, and, at any and all adjournments and postponements thereof, with all powers which the undersigned would possess if personally present (i) as designated below with respect to the matters set forth below and described in the accompanying Notice and Proxy Statement, and (ii) in their discretion with respect to any other business that may properly come before the Annual Meeting.
 The undersigned stockholder hereby revokes any proxy or proxies heretofore given by the undersigned to others for such Annual Meeting.
-THIS PROXY WHEN PROPERLY EXECUTED AND RETURNED WILL BE VOTED IN THE MANNER DIRECTED BY THE UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED (1) FOR THE ELECTION OF ALL NOMINEES LISTED IN PROPOSAL 1 AND (2) FOR PROPOSAL 2.